cmcfarlane/animal/Weil-ThinkingAnimals.md

 Chapter 7: Thinking and Unthinking Animal Death: Temple Grandin and J.M.
 Coetzee
 ---

+116:  "To prioritize our subjective (and messy) interdependence, according to much of current theory and literature, entails a stripping of autonomous selfhood or at least an undoing of those capacities for rational thinking, language, and agency that are said to determine ethical laws."

+120:  "(1) human consciousness is an obstacle to a knowledge we may have once possessed--a larger, less circumscribed, and less rational way of knowing--and (2) it may be possible if not to retrieve, then to imagine a fullness of vision in poetry or through the eyes of those who are removed from 'normal' sociolinguistic and cognitive disabilities."

+124:  "My point here is not to find fault with Grandin, who has done much to improve the handling of cattle, but to draw attention to the scene's contradictory and competing interests."

 Chapter 8: Animal Liberation or Shameless Freedom
 ---